 ShortPixel lets you enable WebP images in the Advanced Settings.
 They allow <picture> tag and .htaccess.
 ShortPixel says if your server CAN or CAN’T serve WebP images via .htaccess.

-WebP Convert For Media is a designated WebP plugin, but it also has additional options.
+WebP Convert For Media is a dedicated WebP plugin, but it also has other options.

 It lets you specify whether you want to convert WebP images in specific file extensions, directories, conversion methods (GD or Imagick), compress quality, and various other settings.
 It can also remove WebP images that are larger than the original file size (recommended).
 Choose which settings work best for your images.
 When you’re done, click “regenerate images.”

 SiteGround’s SG Optimizer introduced an option to generate WebP copies of new images.
 If you want to convert your existing images, they also have an option to bulk generate WebP files.